seisman/academic-homepage/content/authors/admin/_index.md

 of the Earth's deep interior, characteristics of seismic sources (e.g. Microseismic, Explosions, Collapse) and numerical simulations of seismic wavefield propagation.

-I am a fan of open source and actively contribute to [the Generic Mapping Tools (GMT)](https://www.generic-mapping-tools.org/) and [PyGMT](https://www.pygmt.org/).
+I am a fan of open source and serve as a core developer of [the Generic Mapping Tools (GMT)](https://www.generic-mapping-tools.org/) and [PyGMT](https://www.pygmt.org/).